sheershoff/node-cache-manager-fs-binary/README.md

     },
     {ttl: ttl},
     function(err, result){ // do your work on the cached or freshly generated and cached value
-        // Note, that result.binary.image may come in original form or returned from cache form.
+        // Note, that result.binary.image will come in readable stream form in the result, if binaryAsStream is true
-        // While the former is up to you, the latter could be as buffer or readable stream, depending on the settings
+        // Even more, NB, the whole binary key in the source object will be changed

         res.writeHead(200, {'Content-Type': 'image/jpeg'});
-        var image = (result.binary.image instanceof Stream.Readable)?result.binary.image:streamifier.createReadStream(result.binary.image, {encoding: null});
+        var image = result.binary.image;

         image.pipe(res);

         var usedStreams = ['image'];
         // you have to do the work to close the unused files to prevent file descriptors leak for(var key in result.binary){
+            if(!result.binary.hasOwnProperty(key))continue;
             if(usedStreams.indexOf(key)<0 && result.binary[key] instanceof Stream.Readable){
                 result.binary[key].close();
             }